-Surprisingly, you will find several variables which you need to have to consider when adding a conveyor to a brand-new machine tool or retrofitting an existing operation.
-And together with the advent of multi-tasking machines that may possibly produce several kinds and sizes of chips, the problem has become even more difficult.
+Surprisingly, you will find several variables which you need to consider when adding a conveyor to a brand-new machine tool or retrofitting an existing operation.
+Together with the advent of multi-tasking machines that may possibly produce several kinds and sizes of chips, the problem has become even more difficult.

 We have listed down the three of the most basic questions that you need to answer as you choose a conveyor: